 The investments of the Company are managed by a team of two Portfolio Managers, Ian Lance and Nick Purves.
-The Investment Manager takes steps to reduce the likelihood of such an event by aligning the interests of the investment team with the wider organisation, as well as a high degree of autonomy with no overarching chief investment officer or investment committee.
+The Investment Manager takes steps to reduce the likelihood of such an event by aligning the interests of the investment team with the wider organisation, as well as providing a high degree of autonomy with no overarching chief investment officer or investment committee.
 Furthermore, the AIFM, in consultation with the Board, may terminate the Investment Management Agreement should Ian Lance and Nick Purves cease to be able to perform their duties as Portfolio Managers or cease to be associated with the Investment Manager and not be replaced by people with relevant experience.
-The Board previously demonstrated its ability to effect change, while the current service provider model with an independent AIFM makes the future removal of an investment manager more straightforward.